Choosing the right air miles credit card can help you earn frequent flyer miles cheaper and quicker. Here are the best six in Singapore for 2019.

 Most credit cards make you pay a redemption fee when you convert your miles (such as CITI miles or DBS miles) to Krisflyer miles, but not this one.
 This Amex card is special.

-For starters, you get 5,000 KrisFlyer Miles on your first charge (new cardholders only) and 7,500 KrisFlyer Miles for spending S$3,000 in the first three months of card approval.
+For starters, you get 5,000 KrisFlyer Miles on your first charge (new cardholders only) and 7,500 KrisFlyer Miles for spending S$3,000 within the first three months.

 Furthermore, if you’re a regular Grab user, all the more reason to grab this card because you earn 3.1 KrisFlyer miles for every S$1 spent on Grab.
 It’ll be a sure way to boost your miles earnings.
 Sign up now and get your first-year fee waived.